raspberrypilearning/dojo-mentoring/en/step_1.md

 Once completed, you should:
 + Understand the different roles volunteers have in a Dojo
 + Recognise different mentoring styles used at a Dojo
-+ Learn a little about the most popular coding languages used in Dojos
++ Have learnt a little about the most popular coding languages used in Dojos
 + Know what resources are available to support mentors

 ## A Dojo in action

 Dojos run in a variety of different spaces and contexts.
 No two Dojos or even two sessions will look the same.
-Dojos are collaborative spaces, where chatter between the Ninjas is encouraged.
+Dojos are collaborative spaces, where chat between the Ninjas is encouraged.
 Some clubs find a bit of structure useful for planning their events.

 Feel free to change it up, and alternate the types of sessions you run based on your volunteers' experiences and participants' interests.